 How To Plan a Successful Cloud Migration Strategy

-Operating on the cloud has become a must for the modern enterprise—and organisations that rely heavily on legacy on-prem systems are trailing behind their competitors.
-As such, it’s no surprise that 94% of businesses use at least one cloud-based application, while 84% of enterprises have a multi-cloud strategy.
+Operating on the cloud has become a must for the modern enterprise—and organizations that rely heavily on legacy on-prem systems are trailing behind their competitors.
+As such, it’s no surprise that 94% of businesses use at least one cloud-based application, while 84% of enterprises have a multicloud strategy.

 Migrating to the cloud is critical for businesses to enhance workforce productivity, and provide the always-on access that employees increasingly demand.
 However, the process can often be a massive undertaking.
 In order to avoid application outages or massive data loss, cloud migrations require a detailed and strategic implementation plan that sets your business up for lasting success.